niiku/jenkins-x-wildfly-example/README.md

-openshift-jee-sample
+jenkins-x-wildfly-example
 ====================

-A sample app to be deployed on openshift environments
+A sample wildfly app to be deployed with jenkins x

-Note: to build this repository with maven you must specify "-Popenshift", eg "mvn clean package -Popenshift"